 Using our allosteric modulator discovery capabilities, we have developed a pipeline of proprietary clinical and preclinical stage drug candidates.
-We or our partners are developing these clinical and preclinical stage proprietary drug candidates for diseases for which there are no approved therapies or where improved therapies are needed including epilepsy, levodopa induced dyskinesia associated with Parkinson's disease, or PD-LID, substance use disorder, or, SUD, Charcot-Marie-Tooth type 1A neuropathy, or CMT1A, chronic cough, pain, stress related disorders including post-traumatic stress disorder, or PTSD, schizophrenia, and other neuropsychiatric and neurodegenerative disease.
-Some of these indications are classified as rare diseases that may allow for orphan drug designation by regulatory agencies in major commercial markets, such as the United States, Europe and Japan.
-Orphan drug designation may entitle the recipient to benefits in the jurisdiction granting the designation, such as market exclusivity following approval and assistance in clinical trial design, a reduction in user fees or tax credits related to development expenses.
+We or our partners are developing these clinical and preclinical stage proprietary drug candidates for diseases for which there are no approved therapies or where improved therapies are needed including epilepsy, post-stroke sensorimotor recovery, substance use disorder, or, SUD, chronic cough, stress related disorders including post-traumatic stress disorder, or PTSD, schizophrenia and other neuropsychiatric and neurodegenerative diseases.

-Our lead drug candidate, ADX71149 is a novel orally active metabotropic glutamate receptor subtype 2 positive allosteric modulator, or mGlu2 PAM for the treatment of epilepsy.
-Our partner, Janssen Pharmaceuticals, Inc., or Janssen, a subsidiary of Johnson & Johnson is conducting a placebo-controlled Phase 2 clinical trial of ADX71149 in epilepsy patients since June 2021, as well as an open label study since the third quarter of 2022.
-Patient Cohort 1 has completed Part 1 and progressed into Part 2 of the study.
-An independent interim review committee, or IRC constituted by Janssen has reviewed the unblinded data from Part 1 and made a recommendation to Janssen to continue the clinical study.
-Based this recommendation Janssen has decided to continue the study and Cohort 2 is recruiting patients.
-Under our agreement with Janssen, Janssen is responsible for financing the development and commercialization, if any, of ADX71149.
+Our lead drug candidate ADX71149, is a novel orally active metabotropic glutamate receptor subtype 2 positive allosteric modulator, or mGlu2 PAM for the treatment of epilepsy.
+Our partner, Janssen Pharmaceuticals, Inc., or Janssen, a subsidiary of Johnson & Johnson, is conducting a placebo-controlled Phase 2a proof of concept clinical trial of ADX71149 in epilepsy patients since June 2021.
+Cohort 1 of the study has been completed and on May 10, 2023 we announced that an interim review committee, or IRC recommended to continue the study, following review of unblinded data from Part 1 of patient Cohort 1.
+An open label study has also been underway since the third quarter of 2022 and Cohort 2 is currently enrolling patients, testing a different dose of ADX71149.
+We expect to announce a further update on the status of the study later this year.
+Under our agreement, Janssen is responsible for financing the development and commercialization, if any, of ADX71149.